 On September 3, 2020, the Company entered into an agreement to sell Star Lutas to SK Shipholding S.A. and simultaneously entered into a seven-year bareboat charter for the vessel.
-Pursuant to the terms of the bareboat charter, the Company pays a daily bareboat charter hire rate monthly plus interest, and the Company has an option to purchase the vessel starting on the third anniversary of the vessel's delivery to the Company at a pre-determined, amortizing purchase price.
-The Company also has an obligation to purchase the vessel at the expiration of the bareboat term at a purchase price of \$7,441.
 The amount of \$16,000 received under the agreement on September 18, 2020, was used to pay the vessel's remaining amount under the then existing loan agreement.
+In September 2023, the outstanding amount under the lease agreement was repaid using the funds received under the ING Facility (Note 8).

 On September 21, 2020, the Company entered into sale and leaseback agreements with SPDB Financial Leasing Co.
-Ltd for the vessels Mackenzie, Kennadi, Honey Badger, Wolverine and Star Antares.
+Ltd. ("SPDFL") for the vessels Mackenzie, Kennadi, Honey Badger, Wolverine and Star Antares.
 In September 2020, an aggregate amount of \$76,500 was received pursuant to the five sale and leaseback agreements, which was used to pay the remaining amount under the then existing loan agreement.
-The lease terms are for eight years and pursuant to the terms of each bareboat charter, the Company pays a fixed bareboat charter hire rate in quarterly installments plus interest and has options to purchase each vessel starting on the third anniversary of such vessel's delivery to the Company, at a pre-determined, amortizing purchase price while it has an obligation to purchase each vessel at the expiration of the bareboat term at a purchase price ranging from \$7,776 to \$7,916.
+In September 2023, the outstanding amounts under the lease agreements were repaid using the funds received under the ESUN \$140,000 Facility (Note 8).

-On September 25, 2020, the Company entered into sale and leaseback agreements with ICBC Financial Leasing Co., Ltd. (the "ICBC") for the vessels Gargantua, Goliath and Maharaj.
+On September 25, 2020, the Company entered into sale and leaseback agreements with ICBC Financial Leasing Co., Ltd. ("ICBC") for the vessels Gargantua, Goliath and Maharaj.
 An aggregate amount of \$93,150 was received on September 29, 2020, pursuant to the three sale and leaseback agreements, which was used to pay the remaining amount under the then existing loan agreement.
-The lease terms are for 10 years and pursuant to the terms of each bareboat charter, the Company pays a fixed bareboat charter hire rate in quarterly installments plus interest and has options to purchase each vessel starting on the third anniversary of such vessel's delivery to the Company, at a pre-determined, amortizing purchase price while it has an obligation to purchase each vessel at the expiration of the bareboat term at a purchase price of \$14,000.
+In September 2023, the outstanding amounts under the lease agreements were repaid using the funds received under the ESUN \$140,000 Facility (Note 8).